-Pharmacies and anesthetists affirm: “Safe, comfortable and efficient – the new narcotics management system in operating rooms”
+Pharmacists and anesthetists affirm IDENTI’s Narcotics Cabinet to be, “safe, comfortable and efficient – the new narcotics management system in operating rooms”

-In investigating the above case we chose to present the background that preceded the decision to purchase the system, the solution that was tailored and the benefits that have accompanied the team since the automated system was installed.
+In our review of the introduction of the Narcotics Cabinet into the above hospital we chose to present the background that preceded the decision to purchase the system, the tailored solution provided and the benefits that the team has highlighted since the new narcotics dispensing system was installed.

 “The problem was that the manner in which each doctor conducted himself in front of the pharmacy was individually, he was responsible for his own daily inventory and for reporting the ‘transactions’ on forms.
 When it comes to a large team, manual follow-up became quite complicated.”

 The hospitals were looking for a solution that would give them control over the entire drug issuance process from start to finish, including monitoring the operating staff.
-A solution which will facilitate the cumbersome procedure of dealing with paperwork, and more importantly will ensure full compliance with the necessary security conditions for storing narcotics.
+A solution that would facilitate the cumbersome procedure of dealing with paperwork, and more importantly, would ensure full compliance with the necessary security conditions for storing narcotics.

-- Full report to the patient file: The automated medication taking process requires physicians to enter the patient’s name and procedure number, all reporting data being automatically filed into the patient’s medical file.
-The pharmacy can perform segmentations and retrieve past data in an easy and convenient way.
+- Full report to the patient file: The automated medication-taking process requires physicians to enter the patient’s name and procedure number, all reporting data was automatically communicated to the patient’s medical file.
+The pharmacy can therefore undertake useful reports and retrieve past data in an easy and convenient way.

-“To me it was important that there wouldn’t be a personal inventory for the each physician, but one central inventory that is automatically managed with clinical correlation.
+“To me, it was important that there wouldn’t be a personal inventory for each physician, but one central inventory that is automatically managed with clinical correlation.
 Therefore, the great advantage is the system’s logical ability to manage a computerized database.
 Says an anesthetist.

-- Treatment of returned drugs and destruction: Each doctor securely returns and records the medications to a separate cell, so that the pharmacy has the option to keep track of the doctor’s name, patient’s name, procedure and the medicine that was returned/destroyed, all simultaneously.
+- Treatment of returned drugs and destruction: Each doctor securely returns and records the medications to a specific cell, so that the pharmacy has the option to keep track of the doctor’s name, patient’s name, procedure, and the medicine that was returned/destroyed, all simultaneously.

 “Entering the report directly in the system and the electronic signature closes all the corners.
 The chance of error decreases to zero”

-- Remote inventory management and real-time alerts: The system issues warning reports, inventory quantities and lists expired items that are all updated and accessible in real time, helping the pharmacies do not miss a thing.
-Treating “exceptions” such as broken ampoules or withdrawing a large amount of medication at once are also neatly documented in the databases.
+- Remote inventory management and real-time alerts: The system issues warning reports, inventory quantities and lists expired items that are all updated and accessible in real-time, helping to ensure that the pharmacies do not miss a thing.
+Treating ‘exceptions’ such as broken ampoules or withdrawing a large amount of medication at once, are also neatly documented in the databases.

 “The dynamics with the doctors have greatly improved.
 Today I have the tools to complete with the doctor the missing information.”

-Since its launch a year ago, the system has been installed at ten sites across the Israel and is a comprehensive and protected solution to the complex and high-risk reality faced by pharmacies and anesthesiologists.
+Since its launch a year ago, the system has been installed at ten sites across Israel and is a comprehensive solution to the complex and high-risk reality faced by Pharmacists and Anesthesiologists.